-- Credit Recovery is held in the Intervention Center at the secondary building, and is available to students who have been identified by the counselor and/or principal as needing to recover credits. - Students will be enrolled in one course at a time, with the potential to earn up to three credits. - Students will be allowed to take only those courses they failed.
-This program is not designed to advance credit completion requirements. - The session begins in early June and runs Monday-Thursday, until the middle of July.
-Class is from 9 AM to noon and is staffed by a certified teacher. - Note that Summer Credit Recovery is a closed campus.
+- Credit Recovery is held at the secondary building, and is available to students who have been identified by the counselor and/or principal as needing to recover credits. - Students will be enrolled in one course at a time, with the potential to earn up to three credits. - Students will be allowed to take only those courses they failed.
+This program is not designed to advance credit completion requirements. - The session begins in early June and runs Monday-Friday, until the middle of July.
+Class is from 8:30 AM to 11:30 AM and is staffed by a certified teacher. - Note that Summer Credit Recovery is a closed campus.
 Students are expected to arrive on time and promptly leave the premises when class is dismissed. - Students who leave the building or are absent for more than 3 days may be dropped from the class. - Students attending Summer Credit Recovery are expected to adhere to the N-K Student Code of Conduct. - Credit Recovery is a self-paced program.
-You may finish a course before the deadline. - Please bring headphones or earbuds with you. - To earn credit, students must pass the course with an overall grade of 62% or higher. - All tests will be taken on campus and proctored by a staff member
+You may finish a course before the deadline. - Please bring headphones or earbuds with you. - To earn credit, students must pass the course with an overall grade of 62% or higher by the end of the summer term. - All tests will be taken on campus and proctored by a staff member